Stansfield Smith, ChicagoALBASolidarity.org

 Modern Monetary Theory (MMT) has become popularized by some of the liberal-left because it offers an explanation how to achieve full employment, national health insurance, free college education, and the Green New Deal without raising taxes.
 Political leaders like Alexandria Ocasio-Cortez and Bernie Sanders have espoused MMT.
 Economist Stephanie Kelton, a leading spokesperson of the theory, served as chief economic adviser to Sanders during his 2016 presidential campaign.

 We summarize the basics of MMT on the significance of a “sovereign” currency and consider which currencies meet the conditions of being sovereign in the existing structure of the world economic system.
 This requires a review of the role the US dollar plays in world trade and how the dollar dominates the world trade system.
 For MMT, the existence of a sovereign currency explains the US capacity to keep pumping dollars into the economy and not experience inflation.
-In a subsequent article we address the validity of this last claim.
+In Part 2: Why the US Can Keep Increasing its Debt and not Suffer Inflation we address the validity of this last claim.

 The Essentials of Modern Monetary Theory

 The central idea of MMT states that a country that issues its own currency, a “sovereign” currency, can never run out of money or go bankrupt the way households or businesses can.
 Any government spending can be paid for by the creation of more money.
 Therefore, national government spending should not be determined by balancing the budget or limiting deficit levels, but only by whether spending is keeping the economy at full employment and at a reasonable level of inflation.